 - Sets of task control blocks corresponding to

-- the executable (or active) processes,
+- the ready (or active) processes,

-- the processes suspended for a given delay,
+- the processes suspended for a given delay.

-- the free blocks.

-Those sets are organized as simply or doubly-linked lists, or by hash tables, in order to be able to manipulate them in constant time.
+Those sets are organized as doubly-linked lists, in order to be able to manipulate them in constant time.

-- A structure for identifying efficiently the executable process with the highest priority. - An index for accessing directly a task control block from its corresponding process identifier. - Data structures representing the state of communication objects.
+- Optionally, a structure for identifying efficiently the ready process with the highest priority. - An index for accessing directly a task control block from its corresponding process identifier (if those identifiers do not take the form of pointers to TCBs). - Data structures representing the state of synchronization and communication objects.